4 Reasons Why Mobile Native Beats Desktop Native Advertising

 Finally, mobile native advertising beats desktop because the personalization of the experience is combined with an increasingly effective underlying tracking ecosystem.

 Although desktop has had a tracking head start over mobile, the advantages it once had have been eroded.
 Despite having marketing funnels, conversion optimization tools and a unified tracking system in the form of the cookie for a number of years, desktop has seen mobile catch up as a result of the industry’s massive growth and the decision by bodies such as the EU to make users aware of cookies and reduce their effectiveness.

 Mobile, on the other hand, has gone from strength to strength.
 While there have been problems with introducing one central tracking ID, the sheer amount of data generated by millions of users has encouraged the rise of elegant dashboards and tools that help developers to track their users and determine who matters most to an app’s success.

-As a result advertisers, particularly those who run native tools, have been forced to create better solutions for finding the right users for marketers.
-Facebook’s targeting dashboard, which allows you to identify users based on a massive cross section of interests, is the most elegant solution to do so, but it points to a broader trend of helping marketers find the right users for their products.
+Advertisers, particularly those who run native tools, have been forced to create better solutions for finding the right users for marketers.
+Facebook’s targeting dashboard, which allows you to identify users based on a massive cross-section of interests, is the most elegant solution to do so, but it points to a broader trend of helping marketers find the right users for their products.